AssetFetch/spec/spec.md

 If the behavior is `active`, then the client SHOULD make an attempt to load this file directly, for example through the host application's native import functionality.

-If the behavior is `passive`, then the client SHOULD NOT make a direct attempt to load this file and only load it if it is referenced by another (active) component, either through a native reference in the component file itself or through a reference in the AssetFetch data (like `loose_material_apply`).
+If the behavior is `passive`, then the client SHOULD NOT make a direct attempt to load this file and only load it if it is referenced by another (active) component, either through a native reference in the component file itself or through a reference in the AssetFetch data (like `loose_material.apply`).

 ## 9.2.
 Local Storage of Asset Files
 As described in the previous section, individual asset components/files may have implicit relationships to each other that are not directly visible from any of the datablocks such as relative file paths within project files.